oleite/hShadertoy/README.md

 **Note:** Shadertoy API is corrently blocked.
 API keys do not work.

+6. Open Editor in hShadertoy shelf

 ### Known limitations
 - Shadertoy global uniforms (iChannel#, iTime.. ) used outside mainImage() will be transpiled as undefined variables and produce incomplete shader
 - dFdx(), dFdy() and fwidth() are just passthrough functions. (not supported in OpenCL)
 - Expected **fragColor** and **fragCoord** in mainImage().
 Custom names will fail.
-This will be fixed at some point in future
+This will be fixed at some point in future.
+Prob simple RegEx parsing in transpile_glsl.py
-- all matrix functions and operations are still in dev and prone to fail.
-- void() functions still need polishing

 ## Development